FC Guria Lanchkhuti

-Being one of the strongest Georgian teams in the late 1980s and early 1990s, Guria have taken part in the Soviet Top league, also won the national Cup and played fifteen seasons in Umaglesi Liga, twice claiming silver medals.
+Being one of the strongest Georgian teams in the late 1980s and early 1990s, Guria played in the Soviet Top league, and also won the national Cup.
+They later played fifteen seasons in the Umaglesi Liga, twice claiming silver medals.

+The team plays their home matches at the Evgrapi Shevardnadze Stadium.

+100% share of the club currently belongs to the Lanchkhuti municipality.

 History

 Early period

-Formed in 1924 as FC Kimi, the team ceased to exist after the start of World War 2 and resumed functioning in 1952 under the name "Kolmeurne".
+Formed in 1924 as FC Kimi, the team ceased to exist after the start of World War 2 and resumed functioning in 1952 under the name "Kolmeurne", a Georgian word for the collective farm worker.

 In 1960 the club was renamed as Guria.
 The next year they gained a first title by becoming champions of the republican league.
 During the subsequent decade the team won the Georgian Cup three times and the domestic league two more times, in 1966 and 1971, which enabled them to advance to the Soviet Association football.

-1972–1979: in the Soviet second league
+1972–79: in the Soviet second league

 Starting from 1972 Guria played in the Second League, the third tier of the Soviet football league, for seven years.